Vegeta-Bles/iOSbuddy-1.0/README.md

 iOSBuddy 1.0 is a Mac utility script designed to help users manage Screen Time settings, disable iCloud sync, reset the local Screen Time passcode, and retrieve lost Apple ID or Wi-Fi passwords.
 It provides a simple, automated way to regain control over your Mac’s restrictions and credentials.

 ⚠️ Disclaimer: This tool is for educational purposes only.
 The author is not responsible for misuse or any policy violations.
+If you want to use the Screen Time Tool, Make sure you have admin access to a mac to run it.
+If you really want to disable screen time you should ask your family organizer to turn it off.

 🎯 Features